 There are several different types of tooth fillings with different characteristics, but any one of them can come loose or fall out.
 If you find that your cavity filling fell out, although you can perform a temporary fix, it's best to contact your dentist and make an appointment for a replacement as soon as is convenient.

-If you're unsure what to do about your lost filling or you need pain medication urgently, you can connect with a dentist online now using Denteractive.
-They have a network of US dentists ready to speak to you right now.
+If you're unsure what to do about your lost filling or you need pain medication urgently, you can connect with a dentist by calling 800-794-7437.
+You'll be connected with a qualified dentist in your area.

 How do I know if my filling fell out?